ethereum/guide/cold_wallet_storage_device.md

 ### Generate the keys

 The next thing to do is to generate the key (or keys) that this machine will store.
-Run `ethkey` to make as many keys as you would like to use.
+Run `ethkey` to create a wallet and then again to make as many keys as you would like to use.
 You can always make more later.
 For now I'll make one:

 ```
+> ethkey createwallet
 > ethkey new supersecret
 ```